ShaneWeinstock/Case_Study_2/CaseStudy2.md

 With an extremely low R-Squared and no transformation narrowing our results for comparison, it is safe to say that there is not a correlation between Age and Income across these many variables.
 This would likely change given we select a smaller data set or a particular job, there is simply too much variation across all 1,400 data points.

 When we review the relationship between age to income in a regression split between men and women there is a small variance.
 Women have no significant change between age and income while men have a small increase in pay as they become older.
-Overall the variance is negligible  at Chemicalrepo.
+Overall the variance is negligible  at ChemicalRepo.

 ### 4.d What about Life Satisfaction?
 Is there a discernable relationship there to what?
 (Trends and Observations) In this study we margined out the Research Scientist.
 We reviewed the overall satisfaction levels of Research Scientist relative to the  distance they travel to work, their Age, their monthly Income, Marital Status and Years between Promotions.